junxit/us-congress-bills-117/bill.md

   >   - **(A)** *Rule* Notwithstanding paragraphs (1) through (3), the Administrator shall, by rule, require that comprehensive toxicity testing be conducted on all chemical substances that are perfluoroalkyl or polyfluoroalkyl substances.
   >   - **(B)** *Requirements* In issuing a rule under subparagraph (A), the Administrator—
   >     - **(i)** may establish categories of perfluoroalkyl and polyfluoroalkyl substances based on hazard characteristics or chemical properties;
-  >     - **(ii)** shall require the development of information relating to perfluoroalkyl and polyfluoroalkyl substances that the Administrator determines is likely to be useful in evaluating the hazard and risk posed by such substances in land, air, and water (including drinking water), as well as in products; and
+  >     - **(ii)** shall require the development of information relating to perfluoroalkyl and polyfluoroalkyl substances that the Administrator determines is likely to be useful in evaluating the hazard and risk posed by such substances in land, air, and water (including drinking water and water used for agricultural purposes), as well as in products; and
   >     - **(iii)** may allow for varied or tiered testing requirements based on hazard characteristics or chemical properties of perfluoroalkyl and polyfluoroalkyl substances or categories of perfluoroalkyl and polyfluoroalkyl substances.
   >   - **(C)** *Deadlines* The Administrator shall issue—
   >     - **(i)** a proposed rule under subparagraph (A) not later than 6 months after the date of enactment of this paragraph; and